rust-lang/rust/src/doc/guide.md

 version = "0.0.1"
 ```

-This file is used by Cargo to keep track of dependencies in your application.
+This file is used by Cargo to keep track of dependencies in our application.
 Right now, we don't have any, so it's a bit sparse.
-You won't ever need
+We won't ever need to touch
-to touch this file yourself, just let Cargo handle it.
+this file ourselves.
+Let Cargo handle it.

 That's it!
 We've successfully built `hello_world` with Cargo.
 Even though our
 program is simple, it's using much of the real tooling that you'll use for the